 In developing a new curriculum for a music concentration, our goal was to build flexibility, making it possible for a diversity of students and interests to flourish in the music concentration.
 There will continue to be the usual range of courses that require and build on specialized knowledge.
 The chief difference from the present curriculum is that none of these will be among the required courses.
 The new curriculum will be adopted in Fall 2017.

--Instead of 13 courses, you only need 10 courses to be a full concentrator (8 courses for joint concentrator)
+-Ten courses are required to be a full concentrator (8 courses for joint concentrator)

--The only required courses are 97a and 97b for both full and joint concentrators plus 98 for full concentrators
+-The only required courses are 97T (Thinking about Music) and 97L (Critical Listening) for both full and joint concentrators plus 98 (Advanced Tutorial) for full concentrators

 -Faculty-led ensembles and Music 189-Chamber Music can count for concentration